-Using the wheel nut wrench, lightly tighten the wheel nuts alternately using the sequence shown in the illustration.
+Using the wheel nut wrench, lightly tighten the wheel nuts alternately using the sequence shown.
 Ensure that the taper on the wheel nuts is seated fully onto the taper faces of the wheel disc.

-Lower the jack and, with the wrench handle not extended, tighten the wheel nuts alternately.
-At the earliest opportunity have the wheel nuts tightened with a torque wrench to 50 - 60 lbf.ft (68 - 82 Nm) for steel wheels, and 65 - 75 lbf.ft (88 - 102 Nm) for alloy wheels.
-This torque must not be exceeded.
+Lower the jack and with the wrench handle not extended, tighten the wheel nuts alternately.
+At the earliest opportunity have the wheel nuts tightened with a torque wrench to 65 - 75 lbf.ft (88 - 102 Nm).
+Do not exceed this torque.

-Remove the jack from the vehicle and replace the jacking point rubber cover.
+Remove the jack from the vehicle.